linorobot/linorobot2_hardware/firmware/README.md

 ## 4. Configure your Teensy Board
-The default board used in this demo is Teensy 3.1/3.2 but you can uncomment the Teensy board you're using
+The default board used in this demo is Teensy 3.1/3.2 but you can uncomment the Teensy board you're using in firmware/platformio.ini:

     [env:teensy36]
     board = teensy36